Deciding the scope of the equal pay audit and identifying the information required involves some crucial decisions about the entire audit.

 Many employers genuinely believe that they are providing equal pay and that an audit will reveal no inequalities.
 So, early in the process you need to ensure senior management has realistic expectations about possible outcomes.
 Make them aware that the audit needs to be built on a commitment to an equal pay action plan and possible changes in pay.

-Before you start the audit, here are a few tips:
+Before you start the audit, here are a few communications tips:

 - Think about how you communicate your intentions to employees.
 For example, explain that the audit may result in changes to pay.